Historical Barcelona: In One Day

 Park Güell is a large park in the Gràcia district of Barcelona.
 Gaudi is huge in Barcelona and Park Güell is his largest work and one of the largest in Europe covering 17 hectares.

 The park was built from 1900 to 1914 and was intended to be a residential complex.
-If you like eccentric architecture then this is the place for you.
-All of the houses are unique with roofs designed like you’ve never seen before.
-There amazingly complicated mosaics everywhere you look.
-The roads are paved using local stones and were intended for horse drawn carriages.
-The park itself is free but there are portions that requires a ticket to enter and see Gaudi artifacts.
+If you like eccentric architecture, then this is the place for you.
+All the houses are unique, with roofs designed like you’ve never seen before.
+They’re amazingly complicated mosaics everywhere you look.
+The roads are paved using local stones and were intended for horse-drawn carriages.
+The park itself is free, but there are portions that require a ticket to enter and see Gaudi artefacts.
 The view at sunrise is an unforgettable experience.
 You can see the entire city of Barcelona spread below you from the top of the park.

 Camp Nou is the home of FC Barcelona.
-In this futbol crazy nation, this stadium is like a shrine that can house up to 80,000 screaming fans.
+In this football crazy nation, this stadium is like a shrine that can house up to 80,000 screaming fans.
 It’s the largest of its kind not just in Spain but in the whole of Europe.
-This is a must see for sports fans and even those who just want to see an architectural marvel.
+This is a must-see for sports fans and even those who just want to see an architectural marvel.

 The church on the summit is the Sagrat Cor church.
 It looks like a church/citadel watching over the city.
 If you look at the top, you’ll see a statue of Christ in a familiar pose.
 The bronze statue of the Sacred Heart of Jesus looks like a smaller brother of the famous Christ the Redeemer statue of Brazil.

 You can also head out to the Tibidado Amusement Park if you want to pacify the kids or feel like a kid again.
 It’s reminiscent of the old Coney Island.
-The park opened in 1868 and is still stands up to this day.
-There are 25 rides that you can enjoy and all of them retained their original look when the park opened.
-If you’re not a fan of rides then you can just go to the Skywalk.
+The park opened in 1868, and it still stands up to this day.
+There are 25 rides that you can enjoy, and all of them retained their original look when the park opened.
+If you’re not a fan of rides, then you can just go to the Skywalk.
 This is a level of the park that lets you have an amazing view of the city.
 Just take a seat and take in the sight of Barcelona while enjoying the cool mountain breeze.

 Check out their website to purchase tickets online or view their schedule.